Menu

 1. National visa application formIt opens in new window.
 Each applicant must complete and sign a visa application, filling in each of its sections.

-• A brief explanation by the applicant of his/her professional background, the reasons why he/she has decided to live in Spain, how long is planning to stay and any other reason to support the visa application.
+• A brief explanation of their professional background, the reasons why they have decided to live in Spain, how long are planning to stay and any other reason to support the visa application.

 • The postal address in Spain, where the applicant will live, at least, the first three months.